n3wscott/sockeye-react/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `make update-sockeye`

+if your sockeye source directory lives in the same parent directory as sockeye-react then you can use the makefile comand `build sockeye-react` to build the project and update the static contents of sockeye

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**